pi-lar/neuropil/doc/source/ngizerodiscovery.rst

 ..
 NOTE::
-   For the full mathemmatical details please read the online book "Mining of massive data sets" (http://www.mmds.org/)
+   For the full mathematical details please read the online book "Mining of massive data sets" (http://www.mmds.org/)

-So for each of the above mentioned k-gram or n-shingles the minhash algorithm will caculate m hash values, and use the lowest one.
+So for each of the above mentioned k-gram or n-shingles the minhash algorithm will calculate m hash values, and use the lowest one.
 The calculate the hash values, you can use m different hash functions, or use random permutation.
 Hash function can be "seeded" for additional randomization, but if you would like to compare two set or words, then the same seed has to be used.